Taweilo/Credit_Line_Increase_Model/README.md

 **2. Train a decision tree model:**

-The data is partitioned into training, validation, and test sets (50%, 25%, 25% respectively) to accurately evaluate the model.
-Testing data which is a separate set of data to test the model after training helps us determine how the model will perform in the real world.
+The data is partitioned into training, validation, and test sets (50%, 25%, 25% respectively) to accurately evaluate the model.Testing data which is a separate set of data to test the model after training helps us determine how the model will perform in the real world.
 We train 12 different models using decision trees and calculate the ROC AUC for each model.
 Plot tree depth vs training and validation AUC.

 **AUC ROC:**
 The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in peformance measurement and is one of the most important evaluation metrics for checking any classification model's performance.
 In simple terms, the higher the AUC the better the model is at predicting between whether an individual would default on payment or pay on time.